 In my experience, rarely does purchasing the right body spray suddenly turn a man into a ladies magnet.
 And so, the desire unfulfilled latches onto another product (thanks to a friendly nudge from another well-intentioned advertisement).

 It's not just sexual suggestion.
 There's an entire category of mischief, in which the object that creates desire has little or even nothing to do with the actual consumption experience.

 You finally buy your vacation home, predicting quite moments by the lake… but end up spending all of your time swatting mosquitoes.

 You splurge on a trip to Disneyland, predicting many family bonding moments… but end up spending most of your time in line, sweating and increasingly anger prone.

-Without actually living the experience, it’s often difficult to make accurate prediction.
+Without actually living the experience, it's often difficult to make an accurate prediction.

 Don't get me wrong – I'm a big fan of Disneyland.
 But there's a quick, costless way to double-check, ahead of time, that you too, will enjoy the experience.